One-Pan Butternut Squash Black Bean Enchilada Skillet

 4. Add the corn and spices, and saute everything for another minute until the spices become fragrant.

 5. Add the water and black beans, then bring the mixture to a low simmer.
 Continue to cook, stirring frequently, until all the liquid has evaporated, about 15 minutes.
 At this point, the squash should be fully cooked.
 If not, add another half cup of water and repeat.
-Cook the mixture down enough so that you'll be able to slice and serve it neatly.

 7. When all the liquid has evaporated, tuck about two thirds of the corn tortilla triangles into the enchilada mixture so that they're evenly dispersed and buried among the veggies and beans.
 Lay the remaining third across the top.